 Bought new 5 years ago, fabulous TV.
-Needs a new optical unit, picture currently has a green tint.
+Needs to have the optical block rebuilt, picture currently has a green tint.

-You can get the current optical unit rebuilt for about $300, takes 5 weeks, I'll provide the contact information to do this.
+You can get the optical block rebuilt for $190, I'll provide the contact information to do this.
+With the optical block rebuilt, these TVs sell for $1200.
+Also includes an extra lamp, which alone is worth $100.

-Other than the optical unit, TV works perfectly.
+Other than the optical block, TV works perfectly.
 Stand not included.

 Here are pictures of the original TV picture: